skillitzimberg/swell/README.md

 **[License](#license)**<br>

 ### Author
+Scott Bergler

 ## Description
+Get data from a single NOAA bouy to calculate a surf condition rating.

 ## Setup and Installation
+Clone the project from [GitHub](https://github.com/skillitzimberg/swell).
+Run ```cd swell``` in your terminal.
+Run ```yarn install``` or ```npm install```.
+If you use npm you may be prompted to remove the yarn-lock file.
+That's fine. npm will create a package-lock file.
+To run the tests use ```yarn test``` or ```npm run test```.
+To run the project in a browser use ```yarn start``` or ```npm run start```.

 See [ABOUT TEMPLATE JS](./ABOUTTEMPLATE.md).

 ## Resources
-[ABOUT TEMPLATE JS](./ABOUTTEMPLATE.md): This project was instantiated using a template created by Scott Bergler.
+[ABOUT TEMPLATE JS](./ABOUTTEMPLATE.md): This project was instantiated using a template.
 ABOUTTEMPLATE is a run-down on what this template includes, why it's included, and how to use it.

-[PROJECT PLANNING](./PLANNING.md): Outlines planning criteria, use cases, specifications, notes, and errata.

 ## Known Bugs
+I attempted to learn how to test api calls, but just ran out of time.
+The failed attempt is still in the project.
+It gives a false positive - it won't fail.

 ## Support and contact details
 Scott Bergler :: commandinghands@gmail.com

 ## Technologies Used
-(This wonderful table was pilfered from [Tanvi Garg](https://github.com/TanviCodeLife) and modestly edited for my own sensibilities.)

-For versions and a full list of dependencies, plugins, and scripts see the "devDependencies" section in [package.json](./package.json).

 | Dependency | Description |
 | --- | --- |
 | babel-core | Babel compiler core |